 Go to the cross, brother!
 But transformation by Christ’s power requires self-denial, faith, trust, sacrifice—and obedience.
 Now we’ve come full circle, and many of those who have accepted Christ are still in the gutter.
 They’ve fought their addictions, wept, prayed, fasted, devoured Scripture and lived at church only to find that they are still

 “With man this is impossible, but with God, all things are possible” (Matt.
 19:26).
-Through the trials of the Christian journey, as life and sanity and even our very salvation appears to hang by a thread, God is forcing us off the precarious footing of our own strength and virtue and onto the foundation of His grace.
-The only course is for the Christian to have the audacity to apply for clemency again and again, to trust that Jesus meant it when He said, “Never will I leave you; never will I forsake you.”
-Through the battle of the flesh, the believer is shown the wickedness of the human heart.
+Through the trials of the Christian journey, as life and sanity and even our very salvation appears to hang by a thread, God is forcing us off the precarious footing of our own strength and virtue and onto the foundation of his grace.
+The only course is for the Christian to have the audacity to apply for clemency again and again, to trust that Jesus meant it when he said, “Never will I leave you; never will I forsake you.”
+Through the battle of the flesh, the believer is shown the wickedness of his own heart.
 Sin’s ugliness and anguish must turn the regenerated soul to God in utter desperation.
 We come to the crossroads in perpetuity until our resistance is stamped out of us.
-If we will refuse to turn back, we will find in our depravity how great and inextinguishable God’s love is, how nearly unilateral is His act of redemption in Christ Jesus.
+If we will refuse to turn back, we will find in our depravity how great and inextinguishable God’s love is, how nearly unilateral is his act of redemption in Christ Jesus.
 Not even the worst sinner can outlast God’s patience.
-The pivot is the choice that is forced on the sinner: despair or surrender.
-God Himself writes the prescription: “You will seek me and find me when you seek me with all of your heart” (Jer.
+The pivot is the choice that falls on the sinner: despair or surrender.
+God himself writes the prescription: “You will seek me and find me when you seek me with all of your heart” (Jer.
 29:13).
 If only the hard-case sinner could see that through all his miserable, selfish conduct, The Holy Spirit is by his side, cheering him on!